HomeDNS ToolsNSEC Lookup

 What is NSEC Lookup?

-• Best use: Diagnosing NXDOMAIN validation and zone-enumeration behavior.
+Diagnosing NXDOMAIN validation failures and understanding zone-enumeration behavior in DNSSEC environments.

 Quick Interpretation Table